jfrome1/NTW2029/src/content/docs/course-ntw2029/assignments/formatting.md

 - Put a word count at the end of the paper, before the reference list.
 - The [:paper title](#x-temp) should be centered, separated from the first line of the essay by one line/space, in the same font as the paper body, and not bolded or underlined
 - Don't [:skip an extra line](#x-extra-line) between paragraphs.
 - Do not use a cover page.
-Instead, provide the following information at the top left-hand corner of the first page (not in the header)
+Instead, provide the following information at the top left-hand corner of the first page of all paper assignments (not in the header):

 ```text
 Your Name